videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/api/sdk-reference/room-class/methods.md

 - **source**:
   - type : `DesktopCapturerSource`
   - required : false
-  - It will specifiy selected screenShare source for desktop apps.
+  - It will specify selected screenShare source for desktop apps.

 #### Returns